prempreetbrar/Hangman/README.md

 5. Check if you have node installed by running ```node --version``` in the terminal.
 If not, open the .msi installation package and click "repair."
 Follow the steps.

 6. Click on the green button on the top right that says "Code".
-Click download ZIP, unzip the file, right click on the *Hangman-master* folder and select *copy as path*.
+Click download ZIP, unzip the file, right click on the *Hangman-main* folder and select *copy as path*.
 Open up a terminal and write

 ```
 cd <putThePathYouCopiedHereUsingControlV (without the angle brackets)>